neondatabase/website/content/docs/introduction/billing.md

 The **Billing** page in the Neon Console provides a **Pro Plan Cost Estimator** tool, which estimates costs based on your current project usage.
 If you have ever wondered, "How much would my monthly cost be if I upgraded to the Neon Pro plan today?", this tool provides the answer.
 To access it, navigate to the **Billing** page via the sidebar of the Neon Console, and select **Open cost calculator**.

-The tool displays cost estimates only after a month of project usage.
+To provide cost estimates, the **Pro Plan Cost Estimator** requires at least one month of project usage.

 ![Pro Plan Cost Estimation tool](/docs/introduction/billing_page_calculator.png)